Lost Opportunity Cost. Now, this is not like saying, “-Dang it, WHERE’S MY COFFEE?!?!? Or,-“Dang it, my Starbucks coupon expired!!!!!

 Wanting to be more diligent about their spending, they both do admit, however, that the $4.15 price tag before tips (please tip your barista!) for their daily java is worth the cost.
 Because, as Liz puts it, “-It’s not just about the coffee.
 It’s also the coffee experience.
 It’s about the community.
 It’s being able to take a break, relax for a few minutes, and just take it all in.”- Perfectly normal feelings, with what she has been through in life at such a young age.

-Not surprising.
 According to television celebrity and author David Bach, publisher of a new personal finance notebook, The Latte Factor: Why You Don’t Have To Be Rich To Live Rich, those daily lattes are – “-A great reason that’s keeping us Americans from saving to reach our big, lofty financial goals-“.

 The Lost Opportunity Cost